 Students are encouraged to acquaint themselves with Arkansas State University-Beebe/Newport by studying the policies and procedures listed in this catalog.
 While students are responsible for selecting a field of study and enrolling in the prescribed courses for that field, they may get assistance from administrators, counselors, and advisors.

-Line of the second seco
+ing the second of the second s